the-expanse/SideQuestWiki/Pavlov-Installation.md

 #### Pavlov Discord link
 For any issues or help installing Pavlov see the links at the top of this page otherwise head to the  [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB) for direct instructions as SideQuest can not assist you past this page.

-##Here is a Windows only guide (This is the most support we can provide in the matter)
 # You will require following SideQuests first through 4th step to install Pavlov as you need to be properly in Developer mode
 and have the ADB drivers installed for it to install it's self, see our installation  tutorial located at

 https://github.com/the-expanse/SideQuest/wiki/SideQuest-Setup-&-How-To-install

+## Here is a Windows only guide (This is the most support we can provide in the matter)

-Also do make sure you have the most recent Folder for PavLov from [LATEST PAVLOV BUILDS](https://discord.gg/wE5ZqBB) that is usually an issue people overlook as they install an old version or incorrect file/folder.
+Make sure you have the most recent Folder for PavLov from [LATEST PAVLOV BUILDS](https://discord.gg/wE5ZqBB) that is usually an issue people overlook as they install an old version or incorrect file/folder.

 ### NOTE the file name may not be the same anymore but the process of right clicking and extraction of the folder will be.